 It is entirely appropriate that we should never forget the ultimate sacrifice they made.
 But I wonder, have we have matched our laudable ability for remembrance with the same commitment to making the most of the freedom they gave us?

-Being free means having the choice of whether to embrace change, or resist it.
+Change mandates the freedom to think speak and act differently.
+The highest levels of Adaptability Intelligence can only be achieved by expressing our freedom to explore the limits of our capabilities.
 And in my experience, most people resist most change most of the time.
 But unless we proactively embrace change in ways that help us and our communities grow, are we not consigning ourselves to hunker down in our own self-dug trenches?
 If we are not prepared to risk failing, we are guaranteed to fail to achieve anything, prisoners of the status quo.

 If we want to make the most of the legacy that was left to us 100 years ago, I reckon we should take stock of the extent to which we really exercise our freedom to make a difference while we’re here.
 After all, they died so we could.
 So we should, shouldn’t we?

-If you’d like to find out more about how you can increase your change intelligence, feel ‘free’ to get in touch, and I look forward to connecting with you you soon!
+If you’d like to find out more about how you can increase your adaptability intelligence, feel ‘free’ (see what I did there?) to get in touch, and I look forward to connecting with you you soon!